13 Best eCommerce Growth Hacks

 So, stop letting those impressions go to waste.
 Take a leaf out of Amazon’s book (and eBay's book) and add innovative offers to your order confirmation page today.

-It’s a quick implementation that’ll boost AOV and scale as you do.
+It’s a quick implementation that’ll boost AOV and scale with you.

 Rajnish Kumar - Marketing Team Lead at Yo!Kart